the power of public art

 Shared the Creative City Network: “Jurors praised the project for its powerful use of materials and thoughtful integration of archival data, emphasizing its role in fostering dialogue about place, identity, and history.
 Jurors also found the use of gender-based analysis within the planning phase of this piece to be a particularly innovative approach to ensure relevance and accessibility.
 Sipikiskisiw stands as a testament to sustainable public art that honours the land and its stories.”

-Deadline for Request for Qualifications: 11:59 AM (noon) on Wednesday, December 4, 2024
+Deadline for Request for Qualifications: 11:59 AM MST on Monday, April 22, 2024